vyfor/cord.nvim/wiki/EXAMPLES.md

   return vim.tbl_contains(blacklist, opts.workspace_name)
 end

-text = {
+-- use a custom text for the activity text = {
   viewing = function(opts)
     return is_blacklisted(opts) and 'Viewing a file' or ('Viewing ' .. opts.filename)